bloom-lang/bud/doc/bfs.md

 ![Alt text](https://github.com/bloom-lang/bud/raw/master/doc/bfs_arch.png)

+BFS implements a chunked, distributed filesystem (mostly) in the Bloom language.
+BFS is architecturally based on BOOMFS, which is itself based on the Google Filesystem (GFS).
+As in GFS, a single master node manages filesystem metadata, while data blocks are replicated and stored on a large number of storage nodes.
+Writing or reading data involves a multi-step protocol in which clients interact with the master, retrieving metadata and possibly changing state, then interact with storage nodes to read or write chunks.
+Background jobs running on the master will contact storage nodes to orchestrate chunk migrations, during which storage nodes communicate with other storage nodes.
+As in BFS, the communication protocols and the data channel used for communication between clients and datanodes and between datanodes is written outside Bloom (in Ruby).

 ## Basic Filesystem

 Before we worry about any of the details of distribution, we need to implement the basic filesystem metadata operations: _create_, _remove_, _mkdir_ and _ls_.